lovish-ab/grocery_delivery_docs/docs/functional.md

 ## Introduction

-This documentation describes the planned design and functionality of a **FreshNest** that will be developed using the **PERN stack** (PostgreSQL, Express.js, React.js, Node.js) and integrated with **AWS** for media and product image storage.
+This documentation describes the planned design and functionality of a **FreshNest** that will be developed using the **PERN stack** (PostgreSQL, Express.js, React.js, Node.js) and integrated with **AWS S3** for media and product image storage.

 The idea is to build a simple, scalable web platform where: